 The Good Enough Guide

-The ECB Project’s Good Enough Guide provides busy field workers with simple steps to put local people at the heart of emergency responses and measure program impact in emergency situations.
+The ECB Project’s Good Enough Guide provides busy field workers with simple steps to put local people at the heart of emergency response, and measure program impact in emergency situations.

 The Guide draws on the work of field staff, NGOs, and inter-agency initiatives.
 Its ‘good enough’ approach emphasizes simple and practical solutions to make sure that the women, men, and children affected by a disaster are involved in planning, implementing, and reviewing an agency’s response to an emergency.
 It is aimed at humanitarian practitioners, project officers and managers with some experience in the field and encourages them to choose tools that are safe, quick, and easy to implement.